darthoctopus/mesa-notes/MESA_notes.md

     S_l^2 = {l(l+1) \over r^2} \cdot c_s^2.
 \end{equation}

-[^umlauts]: look upon my glöriöüs ümläüts and despair
+[^umlauts]: gäzë üpön mÿ glörïöüs ümläüts änd dëspäïr
 [^bv]: see <http://hyad.es/bv>

 Waves propagate when $k_r^2 > 0$, and are evanescent when $k_r^2 < 0$.
 This means that eigenvalues can only exist for $\omega$ such that there exist some intervals of the radial coordinate where $(\omega^2 > S_l^2) \land (\omega^2 > N^2)$, and/or $(\omega^2 < S_l^2) \land (\omega^2 < N^2)$, which will be where the corresponding eigenfunctions are propagating instead of evanescent.

-For dipole modes ($l=1$), make a propagation diagram (i.e. a plot of both of the above quantities against either the physical radius or the acoustic radial coordinate — I recommend the latter) from the provided `GYRE` structure file.
+For dipole modes ($l=1$), make a propagation diagram — i.e. a plot of both of the above quantities against either the physical radius or the acoustic radial coordinate (I recommend the latter) from the provided `GYRE` structure file.

 **Hint**: You may find code in the appendices to be useful.